 In any event, the physical and emotional burdens imposed by any form of colon resection must be recognized, and care should be taken to see that the patient receives all the instructions and all the medical and psychologic support that is necessary before and after surgery.

 Ulcerative colitis begins in the rectum and may extend proximally in a contiguous fashion without intervening patches of normal bowel.

 Symptoms are intermittent episodes of abdominal cramping and bloody diarrhea.

 Complications include fulminant colitis, which may lead to perforation; long-term, the risk of colon cancer is increased.

-Treat mild to moderate disease with 5-ASA per rectum and, for proximal disease, by mouth.
+Treat mild to moderate disease with 5-ASA by rectum and, for proximal disease, by mouth.

-Treat fulminant disease with high-dose IV corticosteroids or cyclosporine and antibiotics (eg, metronidazole, ciprofloxacin); colectomy may be required.
+Treat fulminant disease with high-dose IV corticosteroids or cyclosporine and antibiotics (eg, metronidazole, ciprofloxacin) or infliximab; colectomy may be required.

-About one third of patients with extensive UC ultimately require surgery.
+About one third of patients with extensive ulcerative colitis ultimately require surgery.

 The following is an English-language resource that may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.

 American College of Gastroenterology: Guidelines for the management of ulcerative colitis in adults